choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 ### Transport Connector(s)

+It's generally best to only enable the transport connectors you need.
+For example, if you're using Stomp over TLS, don't leave a bare Stomp transport open.
+If you're not using a network of brokers, close the OpenWire transport.

+The `name` attribute of a transport connector doesn't seem to matter as long as it's locally unique.

+#### Stomp

 ActiveMQ must listen over the network for Stomp connections; otherwise, MCollective can't reach it.
 Enable this with a `<transportConnector>` element inside the `<transportConnectors>` element.
 We generally recommend using TLS.

 {% highlight xml %}